azampagl/ai-ml-hospital-admissions/README.md

 * **experiment**

-  Experimentation with altnernative algorithms, such as Support Vector Machines (SVM).
+  Experimentation with alternative algorithms, such as Support Vector Machines (SVM).

 * **feature-extractor**